 Approval for a temporary homes/accommodation permit will not be granted prior to the issue of a Development Permit (Building Approval) for the construction of the permanent dwelling on the property.

-Temporary accommodation pack (pdf version)
+Temporary accommodation pack

-Demolition or removal of an approved structure requires a building approval and plumbing approval.
+However, the demolition or removal of an approved structure requires a building approval and plumbing approval.
 Applications should be lodged through a private building certifier.

 A removal house is a single detached dwelling (Class 1a building) that will be removed from the site that it is currently located (either in part or entirety), then transported to the new proposed location.
 It will then be rebuilt at that new location.